harpzng/RPS_Game_GTK/README.md

 *For Arch*  pacman -S gjs
 *For Fedora/RHEL* idk, f# yourselves, idk if it's even packaged for u

-After getting gjs installed, just navigate to the directory with the js main file (or whatever the main js file is called), and type\n
+After getting gjs installed, just navigate to the directory with the js main file (or whatever the main js file is called), and type: <br>
 <code> gjs main.js </code>

 Voila!